martinsbuchi2/alx_capstone_project/README.md

 #### 3. Leaderboard and Challenges:
-QuizMaster fosters a sense of community.
+Kwizzle fosters a sense of community.
 Users can compete with friends, join challenges, and see where they stand on the leaderboard.
 Friendly competition adds excitement and motivation.